How to Start a Real Estate Transaction Coordinator Business

 Consider keyword value

-It’s also important to consider a name with keyword value for future search intent online.
-In other words, choose a name that’s aligned with the real estate industry and your transaction coordinator business service offering.
+It’s also important to consider a name with keyword value for people to find via Google.
+In other words, choose a name that aligns with the real estate industry and your transaction coordinator business service offering.

 When you’re setting up a real estate office, a business name with keyword value will help ensure the name you choose is aligned with online search intent and discoverability when you start your marketing activities.